mrmdlab/Segmenthor/README.md

     - image embedding of slice n is ready (how many seconds)
     - Fix bug: should always display the correct message when going through other slices.
 Don't let it disappear too early
 - what parameters need to be renewed when loading a new image?
 - Fix bug: display message about the progress of computing image embedding for different slices
-- Fix bug: when cursor is outside the slice, disable previewMask()
-- Fix bug: change color of old masks immediately when a new mask instance is created

 - Ctrl+Z, undo one control point
     - when undo the first operation, don't predict mask, becasue there're no more control points
 - Ctrl+Y, redo (undo the previous "undo")